Ectropion (ek-TROH-pee-on) is when your lower eyelid turns or

 relaxation that occurs as part of the normal aging process.
 Your risk of

 developing ectropion increases with age.
 Other triggers include:

 - scar tissue from injuries or burns

 - growths on the eyelid (either cancerous or

 that controls facial muscles) or other types of facial paralysis

-- prior surgery or radiation treatment of the eyelids
+- prior surgery or radiation treatment of the

-- rapid weight loss
+- rapid and significant weight loss

 - excessive tearing